 Configuration

-, agent’s inputs, LLM configuration, and actions etc. Here is an example of the configuration file:
+Agents are configured via JSON5 files in the/config directory.
+The configuration file is used to define the LLM system prompt, agent’s inputs, LLM configuration, and actions etc. Here is an example of the configuration file:

 Common Configuration Elements

 - hertz Defines the base tick rate of the agent.
-This rate can be adjusted to allow the agent to respond quickly to changing environments, but comes at the expense of reducing the time available for LLLms to finish generating tokens.
+This rate can be adjusted to allow the agent to respond quickly to changing environments, but comes at the expense of reducing the time available for LLMs to finish generating tokens.
 Note: time critical tasks such as collision avoidance should be handled through low level control loops operating in parallel to the LLM-based logic, using event-triggered callbacks through real-time middleware.

 - name A unique identifier for the agent.